-This is a more complex procedure, which is used if a tooth may have broken off at the gum line or has not erupted in the mouth.
+A more complex procedure, which is used if a tooth may have broken off at the gum line or has not erupted in the mouth properly.

-The oral surgeon will make a small incision into your gum to surgically remove the broken tooth or impacted wisdom tooth.
+The oral surgeon makes a small incision into your gum and then surgically removes the broken tooth or impacted wisdom tooth.

-Tooth extraction is usually relatively straightforward, and the vast majority can be usually performed quickly while the individual is awake by using local anaesthetic injections to eliminate sensations.
-Local anaesthetic blocks pain, mechanical forces are still vaguely felt.
+Tooth extraction is usually relatively straight forward, the vast majority are normally performed quickly while you are awake by using local anaesthetic injections to eliminate any pain.
+Local anaesthetic blocks pain, but mechanical forces are sometimes vaguely felt.

-Immediately after the tooth is removed, a bite pack is used to apply pressure to the tooth socket to stop the bleeding.
-After the tooth extraction, we advise no vigorous rinsing of the mouth and avoiding strenuous activity, such as through a straw, is to be avoided.
+After the tooth is removed, a pack is used to apply pressure to the tooth socket to stop any bleeding.
+After extraction, we advise you not to rinse your mouth and avoid strenuous activity.
 Smoking is to also to be avoided for at least 24 hours as it impairs wound healing.
-We advise to use hot-water mouth baths which we advise to start 24 hours after the extraction.
+We advise you to use hot-water mouth baths which normally start 24 hours after the extraction.

 Frequently Asked Questions

 How do I brush my teeth after an extraction?

 Don't brush your teeth on the day of surgery.
 The day after you've had your surgery, you can brush your teeth, but avoid brushing near the surgical site for up to 3 days.
 Rinse with half a cup of warm water and a pinch of salt beginning 3 days after surgery.

 How long will my mouth be sore after extraction?

 - Take the painkillers which your dentist prescribes for you.